Board of Appeals (BOA)

 |December 2, 2021||October 21, 2021|

-Cases are heard by five Board members and their legal counsel.
+Cases are heard by five Board members and are accompanied by their legal counsel.

 Additional meetings are scheduled as necessary.

 Board of Appeals public hearings are held at 9:00 a.m. and/or 1:00 p.m. on the first Thursday of each month.

 The Calvert County Board of Appeals complies with the Open Meetings Act.

 Meetings are currently being held virtually via Zoom for the duration of the COVID-19 pandemic and until further notice.